theoallen/RMMZ/README.md

 =====
 Currently, this repository is for my code dump at the moment.
 I can not guarantee the stability any of the plugins.
 If you decide to use one, use it at your own risk.

+Plugins on the Sandbox folder are not ready to use (I use it mostly for backup).
+But you're free to look at it.

 Version naming
 =====
 The version naming of my plugin will follow this standard